Message Context

 // Usage

-In addition to context items, ITenantId is available as a scoped DI service registered via TryAddTenantId().
+In addition to the identity feature, ITenantId is available as a scoped DI service registered via TryAddTenantId().
 When no tenant is explicitly configured, the framework uses TenantDefaults.DefaultTenantId ("Default") automatically — single-tenant applications work without any tenant setup.

 // Single-tenant: ITenantId.Value is "Default" automatically